gamesbook/protograf/docs/source/customised_shapes.rst

       will be 0 |deg|.
 The line length is then calculated based on these points.

-      The green, gold, pink, red and aqua lines all have:
+      The green, gold, pink, bright red and aqua lines all have:

       - *x* and *y* set as their starting point
       - *length* - sets the specific size of the line